waweiwoowu/hanabi-iamjeff/2-player/Scores_Hunting_2-Player.md

 * Double Skipped Discard Chop Move
   * It is treated as a *Positional Clue*.

+### 4 Single Bluff
+* The players are allowed to perform a *4 Single Bluff* by touching a two-away 4 with a rank clue, if the 4 looks like a one-away card, and this move only gets one blind-card.
+* The 4 that was used as a *4 Single Bluff* is not promised to be one-away.
+And the player who receives the clue should mark nothing on their card.

 ### Crazy 3/4 Fake Saves
 * If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
 And the player who receives the clue shouldn't play into the finesse or bluff.
 * Do not perform this move on a two-away 3 or 4.
 (Unless you think it is valuable.)